-- 2. court fees: the issue of a claim attracts a fee based on the value of the claim on a sliding scale ranging from £25 to £455.
-Any applications made during the case attract a fee of £255 if contested or £100 if by consent; - 3. certain travel and accommodation expenses incurred attending hearings; - 4. fixed sums for loss of earnings or holiday entitlement due to attending hearings (limited to a maximum of £95 per person per day); and - 5. fixed sums for experts' fees. - 2, 4 and 5 are known as disbursements being costs which will be incurred in addition to our firm's own costs.
+- 2. court fees: the issue of a claim attracts a fee based on the claim's value on a sliding scale ranging from £25 to £455.
+Any applications made during the case attract a fee of £255 if contested or £100 if by consent; - 3. certain travel and accommodation expenses incurred attending hearings; - 4. fixed sums for loss of earnings or holiday entitlement due to attending hearings (limited to a maximum of £95 per person per day); and - 5. fixed sums for experts' fees. - 2, 4 and 5 are known as disbursements which are costs that will be incurred in addition to our firm's own costs.

-As only limited costs are recoverable, parties to small claims are often not represented and the court takes this into account at all stages of the action.
+As only limited costs are recoverable, parties to small claims are often not represented and the court considers this at all stages of the action.
 If we agree to act on your behalf, we will undertake this work at a charge out rate of £250 per hour plus VAT.
-We may also agree to cap our fees to keep the process proportionate in the context of the value of the claim.
+We may also agree to cap our fees to keep the process proportionate in the context of the claim's value.